-Emeline Dumoulin | Municipality of Bordeaux, Directorate of Land, Directorate of Development and Planning - Urban Planning Service, Project Manager edumoulin@bordeaux-metropole.fr www.bassins-a-flot.fr hrough the implementation of innovative tools and the practice ■ of a negotiated urban planning placing the project at the heart of the process, Bordeaux Métropole and the City of Bordeaux were able to conduct an ambitious urban renewal operation without systematic land control.
+Emeline Dumoulin | Municipality of Bordeaux, Directorate of Land, Directorate of Development and Planning - Urban Planning Service, Project Manager edumoulin@bordeaux-metropole.fr www.bassins-a-flot.fr hrough the implementation of innovative tools and L the practice of a negotiated urban planning placing the project at the heart of the process, Bordeaux Métropole and the City of Bordeaux were able to conduct an ambitious urban renewal operation without systematic land control.
 It is indeed about creating a district of life mixing habitat, services, economic activities and of leisures on 160 hectares.
-They did so by designing a comprehensive urban project based on the genius loci, the assistance of all potential stakeholders (negotiated planning) and the invention of operational tools for the sustainable involvement of these actors in the project.